alphillips/geo-map/README.md

 geo-map
 =======

-Create an leaflet map with some layer just using HTML.
+Create an leaflet map with some layers just using HTML.
 An experiement with Web Components using Polymer.

 e.g.